tenzir/tenzir/web/docs/about-vast/README.md

 [OLTP](https://en.wikipedia.org/wiki/Online_transaction_processing) workloads
 have strong transactional and consistency guarantees, e.g., when performing inserts, updates, and deletes.
-These extra guarantees come at a cost of throughput and latency when working with large datasets, as common in security analytics.
+These extra guarantees come at a cost of throughput and latency when working with large datasets, but are rarely needed in security analytics (e.g., ingestion is an append-only operation).
+In a domain of incomplete data, VAST trades correctness for performance and availability, i.e., throttles a data source with backpressure instead of falling behind and risking out-of-memory scenarios.

 :::note Recommendation
 If you aim to perform numerous modifications on a small subset of event data, with medium ingest rates, relational databases, like PostgreSQL or MySQL, might be a better fit.
+VAST's columnar data representation is ill-suited for row-level modifications.
 :::

 ### Graph DBs

 Graph databases are purpose-built for answering complex queries over networks of nodes and their relationships, such as finding shortest paths, measuring node centrality, or identifying connected components.
+While networks and communication patterns can naturally be represented as graphs, traditional security analytics query patterns may not benefit from a graph representation.

 :::note Recommendation
 If graph-centric queries dominate your use case, VAST is not the right execution engine.
-VAST can still prove valuable in storing the raw telemetry and shipping datasets to the graph engine, e.g., through a high-bandwidth Arrow integration.
+VAST can still prove valuable as foundation for graph analytics by storing the raw telemetry and feeding it (via Arrow) into graph engines that support ad-hoc data frame analysis.
 :::

 ## What's Next?